Fab2bprog/Radinus/README.md

 - Ability to export operation list lines in QIF and OFX format.

 Radinus version 0.12
--Aesthetic and ergonomic reorganization of all windows concerning budget management.
+- Aesthetic and ergonomic reorganization of all windows concerning budget management.

 Radinus version 0.11
 -In the operations list window: addition of a button to point transactions more quickly.